watercolor-games/serenity/README.md

 Serenity is a cross-platform (Windows and Linux) editor environment for the [Peace Engine](https://github.com/watercolor-games/peace-engine).
 It is designed to aid development in The Peacenet, but can (and is recommended to) be used to makee your own games in Peace Engine.

+The editor's UI is written in Avalonia, a WPF-inspired cross-platform UI toolkit.

 ### Where'd the name come from?

 Serenity is a synonym for peace, the feeling we'd like to give developers when they are working with our engine.
 You should not have to read a manual the size of my forearm just to navigate the UI, but the editor environment should still be advanced.
 You should be able to accomplish more advanced projects even as a beginner user.